 Operators must qualify themselves to work the hold-down.
 Qualified includes, but is not limited to, proper licenses, passports, bilingual skills and knowledge of the route bid.
 Operators must indicate whether they will take any scheduled days off immediately at the end of the hold-down at the time they bid.
 Hold-downs will be awarded to the senior qualified active extraboard operator.
 To be considered active, operators must be on the extraboard available for call, be on assignment, or on approved time off at the time the hold-down is awarded.
 Operators who have missed out, booked off sick, booked off fatigued, are on Workers' Compensation, or are on any other type of leave, at the time the hold-down is awarded will not be awarded the hold-down.
-If the most senior operator bidding a hold-down is booked off indefinitely, or known to be unavailable for the entire period of the hold-down, the hold-down will not be awarded to that operator.
+If the most senior operator bidding a hold-down will not be awarded to that operator.
 If a hold-down is not bid, it may be assigned to the junior operator on that board or may, at the Company's discretion, be worked off the extraboard.